 Gametophyte: Definition, Structure, Formation, Types, Functions, Description, Characteristics

-Edited By Irshad Anwar | Updated on Aug 28, 2024 11:37 AM IST
+Edited By Irshad Anwar | Updated on Jun 27, 2025 10:19 AM IST

 The sporophyte would be the diploid phase of the plant life cycle of spores produced by meiosis; that is, the gametophyte is the haploid phase that gives rise to gametes by mitosis.
 In vascular plants, the sporophyte is the dominant visible generation, and the gametophyte generation is frequently reduced.
 In non-vascular plants, such as mosses, the gametophyte generation is the dominant phase.

-Characteristics Of Gametophytes
+Characteristics of Gametophytes

 Haploid Nature

-Gametophytes are therefore haploid, meaning that they possess one set of chromosomes.
+Gametophytes are haploid, meaning that they possess one set of chromosomes.
 This generation is the one that is directly involved in sexual reproduction because its organs and tissues give rise to sperm and egg cells, which unite in fertilisation to generate a diploid zygote.

-Differences In Mosses, Ferns, And Flowering Plants
+Differences in Mosses, Ferns, and Flowering Plants

 Mosses: Dominant Gametophyte Stage